cmalonzo/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -ShowEveryoneExceptExternalUsersClaim

 Enables the administrator to hide the "Everyone except external users" claim in the People Picker.
-When users share an item with "Everyone except external users", it is accessible to all organization members in the tenant's Microsoft Entra ID, but not to any users who have previously accepted invitations.
+When users share an item with "Everyone except external users", it is accessible to all organization members in the tenant's Azure Active Directory, but not to any users who have previously accepted invitations.

 The valid values are: